 David Schonthal: HumanElementBook.com is a landing page that shares information about the book.
 You can find me on the Northwestern University, Kellogg School of Management faculty page, just Google my name, David Schonthal.
 And usually, you can find me there and I’d love to hear from you.

-Brian Ardinger: Well, thank you David, for being on the show and look forward to continuing the conversation as the years and the innovation evolve.
+Brian Ardinger: Well, thank you David, for being on the show.
+And I look forward to continuing the conversation as the years and the innovation evolve.

 David Schonthal: Thanks Brian.
 Me too.
 It was great to be here.